elemel/fungeoneer/chapters/02-staredown.md

 #]]######[]#[#[###]#
 ```

 Below is a log of walking through the example dungeon.
-Your coordinates are shown as `(x, y, z)`.
+In deep dungeons, coordinates are shown as `(x, y, z)`.

 ```
 ##########[#[####[##